Skincare Ingredients to Use with Caution, Evidence Based Research

 • sensations of burning or stinging sensitivity that has grown over time

 In some cases, combining certain actives may also reduce how well each ingredient performs.
-For instance, using a lot of different exfoliating acids at once or combining strong exfoliants with retinoids in the same routine can make it harder for the skin to properly tolerate any of them.
+Using many different exfoliating products simultaneously or use them with retinoids in skin, can difficult for skin to tolerate them.

 • Introduced gradually